jacklandrin/jacklandrin/README.md

 * ❤️ I code, therefore I am!
 * 🏠 come from Tianjin, China🇨🇳
-* 📍 live in Amsterdam, Netherlands🇳🇱
+* 📍 live in Munich, Germany🇩🇪
 * 🗣 speak Mandarin🇨🇳, English🇬🇧 and a little German🇩🇪
-* 👨‍💻 10 years experience with iOS development📱, and have management experience as architect leader.
+* 👨‍💻 over 10 years experience with iOS development📱, and have management experience as architect leader.
 * 👥 A project I am involved in has **500 million users**, I am responsible for the development of video live streaming and vlog functions.
 * 📝 https://jacklandrin.github.io
 * 📧 jacklandrin@hotmail.com